 About 1% of the world’s population speaks Turkey (Turkish), and %2,5 Turkic Languages.

 The total number of Turkic speakers is over 200 million.
 Turkic languages are spoken as a native language by 170 million people and 30 million second-language speakers.
 Source

 4. Ottoman Turkish vs Modern Turkish

 In the Ottoman Empire (1299–1922), Turkish scholars and the government were using a different language than the regular Turkish people.

 The Ottoman Empire’s official language was called Ottoman Turkish.

 Yet, Ottoman Turkish used by the empire’s elites was not the same language as the native Turkish population used.

-The Ottoman language had 80% Arabic and Persian loanwords, and it was written with Arabic Alphabet.
-Ordinary Turkish speakers had a tough time understanding, reading, and speaking Ottoman Turkish.
+The Ottoman language had 80% Arabic and Persian loanwords and was written with the Arabic Alphabet.

 ALL MY ARTICLES ABOUT TURKISH LANGUAGE – (Click on the title to read)